コンテンツにスキップ

 KAAT Kanagawa Arts Theatre (hereinafter referred to as KAAT) is a creative theater with the theme of "three creations": things, people, and town.
-The preseason for 2024 will begin in April, and the annual summer project "KAAT Kids Program 2024" will be held in July.
-This time, we interviewed artistic director Keiichi Nagatsuka to explore the appeal of KAAT.
+The preseason for 2024 will begin in April, and the annual summer event "KAAT Kids Program 2024" will be held in July.
+This time, we interviewed artistic director Keishi Nagatsuka to explore the appeal of KAAT.

-What emerged from continuing to send messages
+What emerged from continuing to communicate

 As for me, I have always been aware that "KAAT is a theater in Kanagawa Prefecture" and have continued to work with that in mind.
-I introduced a seasonal system to incorporate a sense of the seasons and rhythm into the theater, and I implemented the KAAT Kanagawa Tour Project.
+I have introduced a seasonal system to incorporate a sense of the seasons and rhythm into the theater, and I have implemented the KAAT Kanagawa Tour Project.

 -What is the KAAT Kanagawa Tour Project?

-Weaving bonds through the newsletter "KAAT PAPER"
+Weaving bonds through the public relations magazine "KAAT PAPER"

 - The quarterly magazine "KAAT PAPER" is also a tool that is typical of Mr. Nagatsuka.
 I like how it embodies KAAT's focus on things, people, and towns.